AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Detects suspicious transaction patterns in real-time: Deep learning models can instantly process vast amounts of transactional data, flagging unusual activities such as sudden spikes in transaction volume or irregular account activity across multiple jurisdictions.

-• Identifies complex money laundering networks through graph analysis: By using advanced graph-based neural networks, deep learning tools uncover hidden connections between accounts, entities, and transactions.
+• Identifies complex money laundering networks through graph analysis: Using advanced graph-based neural networks, deep learning tools uncover hidden connections between accounts, entities, and transactions.
 This capability is crucial for detecting multi-layered laundering schemes that involve numerous intermediaries.

 • Flags high-risk accounts and transactions for further investigation: Algorithms prioritize flagged activities, categorizing them by risk level, and sending alerts to compliance teams.
 This ensures that financial institutions focus on the most critical threats.

 • Supports regulatory compliance with automated reporting: Deep learning systems streamline AML compliance by generating comprehensive, accurate reports for regulators.
-These reports include suspicious activity details, supporting documentation, and the rationale behind flagged transactions.
+These reports include details of suspicious activity, supporting documentation, and the rationale behind flagged transactions.

 Real-Life Example

-Quantexa, a leading AML solution provider, leverages deep learning to analyze transaction data and map relationships between entities.
-Quantexa uncovers hidden money-laundering networks using contextual AI, helping financial institutions proactively mitigate risks and comply with global AML regulations like the Bank Secrecy Act and FATF standards.
+Quantexa, a provider of AML solutions, leverages deep learning to analyze transaction data and map relationships between entities.
+Using contextual AI, Quantexa uncovers hidden money-laundering networks, helping financial institutions proactively mitigate risks and comply with global AML regulations like the Bank Secrecy Act and FATF standards.

 Challenges

-Banks are traditionally risk-averse institutions since they have suffered significantly in times of financial crises when risky bets led to bank failures.
-For example, in the area of lending, this has led to the boom of fintechs focused on lending like SoFi.
+Banks are traditionally risk-averse institutions since they have suffered significantly in financial crises when risky bets led to bank failures.
+For example, in the area of lending, this has led to the boom of fintechs focused on lending, like SoFi.

 In addition, banks and insurers are highly regulated institutions and need to be able to show that for example their lending or underwriting decisions do not exhibit bias.